wbsg-uni-mannheim/ExtractGPT/README.md

 ## Requirements

 We evaluate hosted LLMs, such as GPT-3.5 and GPT-4, as well as open-source LLMs based on LLAMA2 which can be run locally.

-Therefore, an OpenAI access tokens needs to be placed in a `.env` file at the root of the repository.
+For the hosted LLMs an OpenAI access tokens needs to be placed in a `.env` file at the root of the repository.
 To obtain this OpenAI access token, users must [sign up](https://platform.openai.com/signup) for an OpenAI account.

+To run the open-source LLMs GPU-support is required.

 ## Installation